 To borrow an earlier phrase, teaching is not a matter of act but a matter of character.
 Someone may already agree with this before understanding what I mean.

 The previous post considered decisions arrived at with phronesis, practical wisdom – an acuity of discernment and a benevolence in the weighing of options, something we might generalise more simply as savvy good will.
-Where ‘savvy’ is within, note with care that ‘good will’ is inclusive: others as well as you.
+Where ‘savvy’ is internal, note with care that ‘good will’ is inclusive: others as well as you.